 Circlestone lies about fourteen miles east of the Superstition Mountain and northeast of Mound Mountain, which at 6,265 feet is the highest point in the Superstition Mountain Wilderness Area, located within the Tonto National Forest.
-A Google Earth Map search marks Circlestone at about 33o 28' 39.43" N 111o 08' 04.10" W. You can see the site on a Google Earth Map if you go to those coordinates.
+A Google Earth Map search marks Circlestone at about 33.477620, -111.134575.
+You can see the site on a Google Earth Map if you go to those coordinates.
 Of course, our map on this page shows Circlestone on a Google Map!

 It is thought that the first Anglo-American people to visit Circlestone were cavalrymen under the command of Major Brown

 Elisha Marcus Reavis, the "Hermit of the Superstitions", was probably the next Anglo-American visitor to Circlestone, when he moved to the high mountain valley below Circlestone in 1874.